desertwolf7/NumericalDigitize/help/index_en.rst

 When you finish adding or editing an object, will done automatic translation of coordinates into the coordinate system of the layer being edited.

-In addition to editing the coordinates of the node points, the extension allows you to following:
+In addition to editing the coordinates of the vertices, the extension allows you to following:

 #.
 Paste a table of coordinate values from the clipboard or copy to the